eilab-gt/SuspensePerception/research/gerrig_normal.md

 Vesper was being led down a passage towards the back of the house.
 Bond suddenly decided.
 With a backward kick which connected with the thin man’s shins and brought a whistle of pain from him, Bond hurled himself down the passage after her.
 His plan was to do as much damage as possible to the two gunmen and be able to exchange a few hurried words with the girl.
 Like lightning the Corsican slammed himself back against the wall of the passage and, as Bond’s foot whistled past his hip, he very quickly, but somehow delicately, shot out his left hand, caught Bond’s shoe at the top of its arc, and twisted it sharply.
 As he crashed to the ground, Bond rolled agilely and, with a motion that he hoped went unnoticed, moved his fountain pen deeper into his breast pocket, he righted himself with minimal damage.
 “Search him.” barked Le Chiffre.
 The two gunmen dragged Bond to his feet.
 While the thin man kept his gun trained on Bond’s unquiet chest, the Corsican roughly stripped Bond’s revolver out of its shoulder holster.
 He twisted Bond around brusquely in search of other weaponry.
 Le Chiffre observed his assistant’s work attentively.
-Then, as if reading Bond’s thoughts, he crossed the room and snatched away {hero_lastname}’s fountain pen.
-“Come my dear friend,” said {villain}.
+Then, as if reading Bond’s thoughts, he crossed the room and snatched away Bond’s fountain pen.
+“Come my dear friend,” said Le Chiffre.
 “Let’s not waste time.”

 ### Version 3